decentralized-identity/sidetree/docs/implementation.md

     {
       "blockNumber": "The block number of the block that contains this transaction.
-Used for protocol version selection", "transactionNumber": "An incrementing number starting from 1 that globally uniquely identifies a Sidtree transaction.", "anchorFileHash": "Hash of the anchor file of this transaction."
+Used for protocol version selection", "transactionNumber": "An incrementing number starting from 1 that globally uniquely identifies a Sidtree transaction.", "transactionHash": "A unique hash that represents this transaction.", "anchorFileHash": "Hash of the anchor file of this transaction."
     },
     ...